starikcetin/Eflatun.UnityCommon/README.md

-# Unity CSharp Common Library #
+# starikcetin.UnityCommon #

-This library includes methods and custom types that can be shared across all Unity projects.
+This library includes common code that are shared across all of my Unity projects.

 Folders